Student financial aid in Germany

 Groups eligible for BAföG assistance include high school students, full-time university students, second path education students (i.e., those starting to study after having been in the workforce), and students of schools for professional training.
 In recent years, BAföG has ensured that students especially from low-income families enrolled themselves for higher education.

 Eligibility dependent on parent income

 Eligibility for student loans is normally dependent upon parent income, as parents are required by law to fund their children's education, including higher education.
 For low-income families, BAföG loans take over when these obligations cannot reasonably be met by parents.
+For every own child below the age of 10, living in the student's household, an additional 130.00 € can be requested.
+This can be reduced gradually if student or parent income or student assets exceed certain amounts.
+Thus, the amount paid out can be lower than the maximum amount, down to 10 € per month, should the calculations return that amount.
+Eligibility for a BAföG loan (even at the minimum rate) makes the student eligible for other benefits such as low cost telephone service or waiving of public television licence fees.